sirupsen/contestrus/README.md

 This listens on port 3000 inside the Vagrant box.
 This is forwarded to port 3001 on your own machine.

+## Sample competition

+You can import the sample competition with `bundle exec rake competition:import[contests/punchball]`.
+Start the Rails server with `bundle exec rails server`.
+It should then be accessible on port `3005` on the host, forwarded from the Vagrant-managed VM.

 ## Deployment

 Coming soon.
 For now `script/provision-production` should do the trick on an